TOAkinbode/LITA_PROJECT/README.md

 # LITA_PROJECT
 A safe place for all my LITA class work
-## PROJECT TITLE: INTERNATIONA BREWRIES ANALYSIS
+## PROJECT TITLE: INTERNATIONAL BREWRIES ANALYSIS
+### PROJECT OVERVIEW
+This analysis explore the profits obtained by the company 'international brewries' over the past three years using the data received from the company to give the company a better insight to the products sales and profit made per region.
+### DATA SOURCES